 Hawkeye tries to travel to Seoul in order to visit Nurse Gilmore for the weekend.
 Charles tapes an angry message to his influential parents back home in Boston, asking for their help in getting him reassigned stateside.

 A delivery error keeps the 4077th from receiving a vital shipment of supplies, Winchester has a selfish reaction to an error that nearly kills a patient, and everyone is forced to guess at the murderer's identity in a mystery novel.

 When Col. Potter decides the 4077th personnel are out of shape, he orders them to exercise.
 To motivate them, he comes up with the idea for a series of competitions like the Olympics, with the prize being a 3-day pass.

-Colonel Bloodworth threatens to press court-martial charges against Hawkeye, who violently shoved him in the bar.
-However, when Bloodworth becomes a patient himself and witnesses Hawkeye's skill, he drops the charges.
+Colonel Bloodworth threatens to press court-martial charges against Hawkeye, who shoved him in the bar.
+But then he becomes a patient and witnesses Hawkeye's skills.
+Klinger bonds with a patient from his hometown.

 B.J. disobeys orders and goes out to find Hawkeye and Margret, who are still missing in action.
 Meanwhile, their romantic relationship quickly goes up in flames, and they become even more hostile toward each other.

 Hawkeye is fed up with having to work with inadequate surgical equipment, so he tries to find somebody to create a makeshift clamp for him.
 And Klinger tries to find Margaret's wedding ring after it was accidentally thrown out with the trash.

 Father Mulcahy and Klinger retrieve some stolen penicillin after a soldier's confession, B.J. deals with a patient's morphine addiction, and British Major Ross demands that Hawkeye release his still-injured soldiers.